Growth Metrics

 Jabil (JBL) Long-Term Debt Issuances (2016 - 2026)

-Jabil (JBL) has disclosed Long-Term Debt Issuances for 18 consecutive years, with $1.5 billion as the latest value for Q1 2026.
+Jabil has reported Long-Term Debt Issuances over the past 18 years, most recently at $1.5 billion for Q1 2026.

 • Quarterly Long-Term Debt Issuances rose 531.62% to $1.5 billion in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $3.2 billion through Feb 2026, up 504.93% year-over-year, with the annual reading at $1.8 billion for FY2025, 7.43% down from the prior year.